You are not logged in | Log in

 • dr Marta Strzelecka

-Bounds for sums of random vectors, probabilistic methods in convex geometry
+Estimates for norms of random vectors, random matrices, probabilistic methods in analysis and convex geometry, concentration of measure

 • dr Michał Strzelecki

-Concentration of measure; martingale inequalities with applications to analysis
+Concentration of measure, functional and transport inequalities, martingale inequalities with applications to analysis

 Stochastic analysis, stochastic processes in the space of distributions, limit theorems for empirical processes related to particle systems; analysis of the corresponding limit processes